|

 Bay is a popular option, boasting a stunning sandy beach, protected

-reefs perfect for snorkeling and, rated as one of the
+reefs perfect for snorkeling and, rated as one of the five best coral

-snorkeling.
-At Cape Vidal snorkeling is good all year
+Cape Vidal, snorkeling is good all year round, but is very tide

-round, but is very tide dependent.
-Bhanga Nek, another of our
+dependent.
+Bhanga Nek, another of our destinations, is part of the

-destinations, is part of the pristine Kosi Bay area and is situated in
+pristine Kosi Bay area and is situated in the heart of Maputaland

-the heart of Maputaland Turtle Sanctuary.
-Turtles are a common sighting
+Turtle Sanctuary.
+Turtles are a common sighting on snorkeling trips,

 |